Celebrating our 20th year!

 Whilst every effort will be made to adhere to the planned itinerary, it must be realised that in this type of adventurous travel, changes to the itinerary may occur.
 Your final itinerary may differ in respect of the places where you stay overnight.
 Please bear this in mind, especially in the mountains!

 On the ascent of Aconcagua, you are guided by local guides who have detailed local knowledge.
-Local guides are not ‘guiding’ or qualified in the same stringent way as IFMGA International Mountain Guides, but work in a far more traditional sense as route finders and assistants to our expedition members, so a higher degree of adventure and autonomy is required than on our Alpine trips.
+On the group itinerary you are led by experienced local guides are not ‘guiding’ or qualified in the same stringent way as IFMGA International Mountain Guides, but work in a far more traditional sense as route finders and assistants to our expedition members, so a higher degree of adventure and autonomy is required than on our Alpine trips.
+We also offer an IFMGA led itinerary, whose leaders are hold the highest qualification in mountaineering, and which has been designed to provide more acclimatisation.
+You select which itinerary suits you.

 With adventure travel, the unexpected is the norm in these areas and, despite painstaking planning and organisation, our adventure holidays can never be taken for granted like regular holidays.
 Many of the